php-ru/symfony-docs-ru/reference/forms/types/entity.rst

 .. caution::

-    The entity used in the ``FROM`` clause of the `query_builder`_ option
+    The entity used in the ``FROM`` clause of the ``query_builder`` option
-    will always be validated against the class which you have specified with the form's `class`_ option.
+    will always be validated against the class which you have specified at the `class`_ option.
 If you return another entity instead of the one used in your ``FROM`` clause (for instance if you return an entity from a joined table), it will break validation.